thedoggybrad/Frame-Blocker-Filter/README.md

 # Frame-Blocker-Filter
 You can block third party frames and all frames.
 It can block Iframes and anything similar, like scripts or any other methods for embed.
+It can block all the things referred to "subdocuments" or frames.
 <br>
 <br>
 3rd Party only Frame Blocking